Skip to content

 e.z = 30 // OK (outer mut + inner mut)

-Tuples are always ordered, but they can have unnamed entries.
+Unnamed tuple entries are ordered (positional).
 A field without a name is positional; it can still carry a kind keyword (const / mut) as a prefix on the value to override the default mutability inherited from the enclosing tuple.

 mut b = 100